-1.1 Commonwealth water for the environment
+1.1 Commonwealth environmental water

 The Commonwealth Environmental Water Holder (CEWH) is responsible under the Water Act 2007 for managing Commonwealth environmental water holdings.
 The holdings must be managed to protect or restore the environmental assets of the Murray-Darling Basin (the Basin), and other areas where the Commonwealth holds water, to give effect to relevant international agreements.
-The Water Act 2007 sets out obligations on the CEWH to report on the contribution of Commonwealth water for the environment to the environmental objectives of the Murray-Darling Basin Plan (the Basin Plan, 2012).
+The Water Act 2007 sets out obligations on the CEWH to report on the contribution of Commonwealth environmental water to the environmental objectives of the Murray-Darling Basin Plan (the Basin Plan, 2012).

 The Basin Plan sets out the principles for monitoring and evaluating the effectiveness of the plan.
-These principles are reflected in the Commonwealth Environmental Water - Monitoring, Evaluation, Reporting and Improvement Framework1.
-Monitoring, evaluation and research support the efficient and effective use of Commonwealth water for the environment and demonstrate environmental outcomes.
+These principles are reflected in the Commonwealth Environmental Water - Monitoring, Evaluation, Reporting and Improvement Framework.
+Monitoring, evaluation and research support the efficient and effective use of Commonwealth environmental water and demonstrate environmental outcomes.